noneisreal/dotfiles/README.md

 `super + e` open dolphin
 and that is
-if you have something error or have comment, feel free! even my setup i based on somehing other's dotfiles
+if you have something error or have comment, feel free! even my setup i based on somehing other's dotfiles and this is the source of fasfetch config, i changed something to the fastfetch show the image : https://github.com/Meow0x7E/config-fastfetch